Theomat/theomat.github.io/_pages/cnrs.md

 - emphasize words
 - make paragraphs (nobody wants to read your block of words when they have quite a lot of files to read)

-Also remember that the reader will very likely be a person not from the domain, so ask for a review from a person who is far from your domain but can still fit in section 6\.
+Also remember that the reader will very likely be a person not from the domain, so ask for a review from a person who is far from your domain but can still fit in section 6.

 By the way, since it is YOUR project, you should use I.

-Very important there is the general guide and there is the guide from section 6, the guide from section 6 takes precedence obviously.
-Use it as much as possible since it is the main information directly coming from them.
+It is important to not lie or hide information, if your publication is in a workshop associated with a conference, make it clear that it is a workshop.

-Very important to not lie or hide information, if your publication is in a workshop associated with a conference, make it clear that it is a workshop.
+Do not inflate your contribution in papers.

 Either in the **Resume** or in the **Activity Report** you should report all the following things: